 Visiting Research Fellow

 Dr Dia Soilemezi is a Researcher Psychologist and a Qualitative Methodologist.
-She currently works as a Research Adviser at the NIHR-funded Research Design Service South Central (RDS SC), based at the Portsmouth site, hosted by the School of Health Sciences and Social Work.
-She is also working part-time as a Research Fellow at the Department of Primary Care and Population Studies, University of Southampton.
+She currently works as a Senior Research Adviser at the NIHR-funded Research Design Service South Central (RDS SC), based at the Portsmouth site, hosted by the School of Health Sciences and Social Work.
+She has previously worked as a Research Fellow at the Department of Primary Care and Population Studies, University of Southampton.

 Dia graduated with a BSc (Hons) in Psychology from the University of Crete (Greece), has an MSc in Health Psychology from Sussex University and a PhD in Psychology from the University of Portsmouth.
 Dia’s PhD project focused on the impact of the home environment in dementia care and was shortlisted for best research 2016 by the Royal Institute of British Architects (RIBA).